Menu

 print() # newline at the end

-The cost is the same whether you stream or not — same tokens, same bill.
-But the user experience is night and day.
-Text that flows onto the screen word by word feels instant.
-A three-second blank stare followed by a wall of text feels broken.
-For anything user-facing, always stream.
+Does streaming save money?
+No — same tokens, same price.
+But the user’s feel is night and day.
+I turn on streaming for every user-facing feature.
+Text that flows in word by word feels alive; a three-second blank screen followed by a wall of text feels broken.

 python